Grounds for Absolute Divorce

 - A fault ground can be one of several factors in determining the right to alimony (financial support that one spouse pays the other) or how the court divides marital property.

-- A no-fault divorce always requires that you have been separated for a full year before filing.
+- A no-fault divorce may require that you have been separated for a full year before filing.

 - A fault ground does not usually affect custody, but it can be one of many factors considered by the court if the fault ground is harmful to the children.